Avalanche Safety – The Morning Meeting

 Create a Run List

 Every morning, before a guiding day, a guide or group of guides sits down to discuss and evaluate the upcoming ski day; the discussion is aptly called the morning meeting.
 As you might expect, the topics include current weather conditions, forecasted weather, avalanche conditions, a group’s skills, etc. With all of these details in mind, we arrive at the heart of the meeting – the run list or tour plan.
 At this point, we go through all of the possible runs and routes that we could ski for the day and decide, based on everything discussed up to this point, if we are comfortable skiing them or not.
-Red or green, open or closed, we make the critical terrain choices inside, coffee in hand, in a much less emotionally-charged environment than standing on a ridge looking at the terrain or even at the trailhead.
+Red or green, open or closed, we make the critical terrain choices inside, coffee in hand, in a much less emotionally charged environment than standing on a ridge looking at the terrain or even at the trailhead.
 Establishing a consensus regarding what terrain is safe in this less emotion-filled environment is a critical risk management tool.
 Once in the field, skiing deep, light, fluffy powder, it is all too easy to talk ourselves into heading over to a bigger, steeper or more committing slope.
-Making critical terrain choices in advance removes one of the largest human factors that we are all susceptible to – powder fever.
+Making critical terrain choices in advance removes one of the most significant human factors we are all susceptible to – powder fever.

 Be Organized.
 Stick to The Plan